 Fault case # 1 2 3

 Faulty wind 2 1 6

-turbine i 7 5 8
+$\mathbf{turbine}\ i$ 7 5 8

-In this way, Table I represents the fault effects among the wind turbines, by considering the single fault case occurrence.
+In this way, Table 1 represents the fault effects among the wind turbines, by considering the single fault case occurrence.

 In particular, with reference to the rationale behind the fault scenario considered in this paper, the following remarks can be drawn.
-The fault Case 1 is due to the debris build-up, i.e., the wind turbine blade dirt.
+The fault case 1 is due to the debris build-up, i.e. the wind turbine blade dirt.
 This dirt modifies the aerodynamics law of the wind turbine model, usually by reducing the achieved power.
-The fault Case 2 effect derives form a misalignment of the wind turbine blades installed during the installation stage of the wind park.
+The fault case 2 effect derives form a misalignment of the wind turbine blades installed during the installation stage of the wind park.
 This effect is modelled as offset between the measured signal and real pitch angle of one or more blades.
 This may induce also a dangerous mismatch between the blade loads, thus possibly exciting the dynamics modes of the load carrying structure.
-Finally, the fault Case 3 is due to an alteration in the drive-train model parameters produced by wear and tear.
+Finally, the fault case 3 is due to an alteration in the drive-train model parameters produced by wear and tear.
+A more detailed description of this fault scenario can be found e.g. in (Odgaard and Stoustrup (2013)).